 - Call the National Suicide Prevention Lifeline at 1-800-273-8255.

 - Visit your local hospital or ER and ask for a consultation.

-- Contact our youth psychiatric hospitals’ Admissions team at (913) 890-7468 to find out if there is an inpatient bed available at our Kansas City, KS or Hays, KS hospitals or our Kansas City, MO residential treatment facility.
+- Contact our KVC Hospitals Admissions team at (913) 890-7468 to find out how to seek treatment at one of our treatment centers in Kansas City, Wichita or Hays, KS or Kansas City, MO.

 There are many preventative steps you can take to help a child or teen before they are in crisis.
 Here are some examples:

 - Tell them that they matter.
 Positive reinforcement is important.

 - Identify positive supports in their life (such as school, church, sports) and work together.

 - Create opportunities for them to talk about their emotions.
 Actively listen.